tillnagel/unfolding/tutorials/mapprovider-and-tiles.md

 For simple adaptations you could use the [CloudMade style editor](http://developers.cloudmade.com/projects/show/style-editor) and specify its ID in the `CloudmadeProvider`.

 For more options you can create a map with [TileMill](http://tilemill.com/).
 See the article [TileMill for Processing](http://tillnagel.com/2011/06/tilemill-for-processing/) for a brief introduction on how to create maps with TileMill.
 After you exported your styled map to a MBTiles file (a database containing the tiles), you can use it with Unfolding.
-For this, you need to add the [SQLlite driver](http://code.google.com/p/sqlite-jdbc/) to your Processing/Java libraries.
+For this, you need to add the [SQLlite driver](http://code.google.com/p/sqlite-jdbc/) to your Processing libraries (included in the Eclipse template).
 Then, specify the path to the MBTiles file in the `MBTilesMapProvider`.

 	UnfoldingMap map;